-Research, teaching, producing, and founding a data analytics startup has taken me across the globe and this site is an effort to try to draw together the many strands and to make it accessible to those interested in learning more, partnering, and taking these ideas and projects further.
+Research, teaching, running an NGO, and founding a data analytics startup has taken me across the globe and this site is an effort to try to draw together the many strands and to make my work more accessible to those interested in learning more, partnering, and taking these ideas and projects further.

 I have served in a number of leadership capacities in academia, business, and non-profits and have pioneered the application of data-driven methods to reduce and prevent religion-related violence.
 This varied existence has led me to lead something of a double life in and outside of academia.
-Currently, I am Visiting Faculty at the Program on Human Flourishing in the Institute for Quantiative Social Science at Harvard University alongside my primary affiliation as Research Fellow at the Institute for Religion and Critical Inquiry in the Australian Catholic University.
-Previously, I taught and held fellowships at the University of Virginia (as Associate Director of the Initiative on Religion, Politics and Conflict), Université Paris – Sorbonne (as the Fernand Braudel Postdoctoral Fellow), the Humboldt-Universität zu Berlin (as an Alexander von Humboldt Foundation Research Fellow), and Yale.
+Currently, I am Research Faculty at the Program on Human Flourishing in the Institute for Quantiative Social Science at Harvard University.
+From 2019-2022 I was an Alexander von Humboldt Research Fellow at the Humboldt-Universität zu Berlin.
+Before coming to Harvard, I held a permanent research post at the Institute for Religion and Critical Inquiry at Australian Catholic University.
+Before that, I was the Associate Director of the Initiative on Religion, Politics and Conflict at the University of Virginia, and held fellowships at the Université Paris – Sorbonne (as Fernand Braudel Postdoctoral Fellow) and Yale.

 Trust and Belonging Intiative at the Harvard Program on Human Flourishing wants to help build infrastructure for social trust by better understanding why frienship and community participation are declining in the US and beyond.

 Regenerate Shingal is a project initiated by Global Covenant Partners in Northern Iraq.
-Global Covenant Partners is a coaltion of religious actors, scholars, activists, and civil society members dedicated to cultural flourishing, regenerative principles and assisting victiims of religion-related violence worldwise.
+Global Covenant Partners is a coaltion of religious actors, scholars, activists, and civil society members dedicated to cultural flourishing, regenerative principles and assisting victims of religion-related violence worldwide.